tc39/notes/meetings/2017-01/jan-26.md

 MM: That's actually the point I want to make.
 The coupling is the problem I want to point out.
 As an engineering concern, the fact that you get coupling through a proxy, i'm not concerned about that.

-MS: Just to follow up on the irreducible cost side of things.
+MLS: Just to follow up on the irreducible cost side of things.
 If its only an own field that we concern ourselves with, the object you get back from the super should have a fixed shape and you should be able to bypass.

 DE: Sometimes... its an improvement over the status quo

-MS: not syaing you can always avoid them, but in the common case you can bypass the costs
+MLS: not syaing you can always avoid them, but in the common case you can bypass the costs

 AWB: how do you know that?

 DE: We don't know that but we could have an inline cache that does a combination of verify that has this in class which doesn't include the property from before and then add the propertty.
 We could say in spec language if hasOwnProperty throw a type error, next define.
 That allows define but avoids the bad expectations about set being called.

-MS: if you can get additional safety from having the define behavior it seems worthwhile
+MLS: if you can get additional safety from having the define behavior it seems worthwhile

 DE: I don't know if that will make people who want set happy.
 Some web standard had in the explainer or example, it had an onMessage thing which was just using the method and expecting it would call the setter and work.